Reader, I am stressed.

-I’m not particularly drawn to traditional wedding dresses, or white, I almost want to stumble down the aisle in something along the lines of a bohemian princess, with sparkling shoes.
+Moving on to dresses, I’m not particularly drawn to traditional wedding dresses, or white, I almost want to stumble down the aisle in something along the lines of a bohemian princess, with sparkling shoes.
 That’s very me and how my partner would expect me to look.
 With this in mind, I dipped my toe into the sea of wedding dress shopping, I looked at a few price tags and felt that I was sinking, not swimming.

 I know what you’re thinking ‘Katie, listen weddings are expensive, it’s one of the most important days of your life’….

 …..I understand, I really do, and on the other hand that doesn’t mean that I want to comply.

 Personally, I’d rather we used the money elsewhere, my dream is for us to go on an adventure honeymoon that we’ll never forget and I don’t feel the need to impress or please others.
 I’m fast learning that it’s never as simple as that, I’m also learning that everyone has an opinion on your ideas and it’s the people I wouldn’t expect.

 All of a sudden, everyone is a wedding expert, I kid you not.